-Pilgrims on the last kilometre of the Camino de Santiago (The Way of St James) in Santiago de Compostela.
+Pilgrims entering Santiago de Compostela on the last kilometre of the Camino de Santiago (The Way of St James).

 Santiago is small, cheerful city full of thankful pilgrims, odd churches and massive monasteries.
 It’s a bit out of the way but a brilliant tourist destination whatever your religion. is Galicia’s most important city but also one of Spain’s cultural jewels and a place of international religious significance.
 Santiago is a World Heritage site with around fourteen ancient churches crammed into the fairly small and pedestrianised old town (there is a considerably larger new town), along with at least six vast monasteries/ nunneries.
 And it all began with St James.

-Praza do Obradoiro in front of Santiago Cathedral
+Praza do Obradoiro in front of Santiago de Compostela Cathedral

 Homebase for pilgrims is the city’s main square, Praza do Obradoiro in front of Santiago Cathedral.